 Cueva de los Portales

-During the October 1962 Cuban Missile Crisis, Ernesto 'Che' Guevara transferred the headquarters of the Western Army to this rather spectacular cave, 11km west of Parque la Güira and 16km north of Entronque de Herradura on the Carretera Central.
+During the October 1962 Cuban Missile Crisis, Ernesto 'Che' Guevara transferred the headquarters of the Western Army to this vast and spectacular cave, 11km west of Parque la Güira and 16km north of Entronque de Herradura on the Carretera Central.
 The cave is set in a beautiful remote area among steep-sided vine-covered mogotes and was declared a national monument in the 1980s.